seanzhangkx8/ConvoKit/docs/source/wikiconv.rst

 Cornell Wikiconv Dataset
 ========================
 WikiConv is a multilingual corpus encompassing the history of conversations on Wikipedia Talk Pages—including the deletion, modification and restoration of comments.
 More information is available at: https://github.com/conversationai/wikidetox/tree/master/wikiconv.
 Distributed together with `WikiConv A Corpus of the Complete Conversational History of a Large Online Collaborative Community <Http://www.cs.cornell.edu/~cristian/index_files/wikiconv-conversation-corpus.pdf>`_.
 Yiqing Hua, Cristian Danescu-Niculescu-Mizil, Dario Taraborelli, Nithum Thain, Jeffery Sorensen, Lucas Dixon.
 EMNLP 2018.

 Summary
 -------
+The WikiConv corpus currently supports five languages: English, German, Russian, Chinese, and Greek.
+Due to their large size, all language datasets except Greek are split by year into individual corpuses.
+For example, the English dataset is split into 18 corpora, each containing the conversations that took place in a given year from 2001 to 2018.
+The Greek dataset is kept as one corpus due to its smaller size.

-Organize the conversations of the Wikiconv Dataset to mirror the most up-to-date version of the conversation at the time of data collection.
+The conversations of the dataset mirror the most up-to-date version of the conversation at the time of data collection.
 This most up-to-date version of the conversation reflects the "final" state of each utterance (the utterance after all edits at time of data collection have been performed on the utterance) in the conversation.

-Due to the large number of conversations in WikiConv, the data is distributed as multiple Corpuses, with each Corpus corresponding to one year of data.

 Dataset Details
 ---------------